squirrel-prover/squirrel-prover/README.md

 mkdir -p ~/.emacs.d/lisp/PG/squirrel
 ```

-- Copy and paste this file, and `squirrel-syntax.el` inside it:
+- Copy and paste this file, and `squirrel-syntax.el` inside it (creating
+  symbolic links may be a better idea if you intend your config to follow
+  the repository changes):
 ```
 cp squirrel.el squirrel-syntax.el ~/.emacs.d/lisp/PG/squirrel
 ```